-Our Giants Are Bigger: While he is disguised as Skrymir, whom thinks Mjollnir is just leaves hitting him, and whose gloves are at the size of a house.
+Our Giants Are Bigger: While he is disguised as Skrymir, who thinks Mjolnir is just leaves hitting him, and whose gloves are the size of a house.

 Kick the Son of a Bitch: He uses some sort of power to prevent Odin, Hćnir and Loki from getting any water in their pot to boil, then when they offer him some meat to get him to stop he leaves them with hardly any.
 It is not said if the Aesir or Loki actually owned the cattle they were cooking with or not, which would make Thjassi a thief of thieves at best and a regular jerk otherwise.

 The personification of fire.
 In modern days, he is often confused for or combined with Loki, though he is quite explicitly a different person and in fact competes against Loki in the most famous myth in which he appears.
 He is the son of the jötunn Fornjótr and the brother of Ćgir and Kári.

 Big Eater: He not only bests Loki in an eating contest, he devours the entire trencher containing the meat.

 Meaningful Name: Logi literally means "flame", and also suits him given his role as Loki's opponent.